Quinceañera & Sweet Sixteen Masses

 Most societies have rituals signifying a passage to adulthood for both women and men, but the Quinceañera is very distinctive.
 In former times, the girl’s fifteenth birthday would have signaled that she was an active, adult member of the community, fully ready to take on her share of responsibilities, and indicated that she was of marriageable age and status.
 Today, the tradition has taken on other meanings but remains a celebration of womanhood, family, and community.

-If you are interested in having your Quinceañera/Sweet Sixteen Mass, please refer to our Quince – Sweet Sixteen handbook for our policies, guidelines, and requirements.
+If you are interested in having your Quinceañera/Sweet Sixteen Mass, please contact our Office of Worship at 341-1395, ext.
+8360, or you may refer to our Quince – Sweet Sixteen handbook for our policies, guidelines, and requirements.